Kneecrust/Cotrackot/README.md

 4. Pins exposed for Trackpoint: VCC, GND, CLK (P0), DATA (P1), RST (P9).
 5. Custom 3DP LDSA keycaps adjusted for MX spacing.
 6. Custom 3DP Trackpoint extension pin optimized for FDM printing.

+______
+Important note on Ergogen yaml:
+GPIO are not correctly assigned. 😅
+I dealt with that in Kicad directly rather than doing that in Ergogen.